Oral and maxillofacial surgery

 About oral and maxillofacial surgery

-Our oral and maxillofacial surgeons work with orthodontists, dental surgeons, plastic surgeons, audiologists and ear, nose and throat (ENT) consultants to provide a comprehensive service.
+Our oral and maxillofacial surgeons collaborate with dentists, orthodontists, dental surgeons, plastic surgeons, audiologists and ear, nose and throat (ENT) consultants to provide a comprehensive service.
+Not only can they take biopsies of the mouth and jaw, but they can also treat pre-malignancy dysplasia, impacted wisdom teeth, perform bone grafts, place dental implants, and advise on a range of benign conditions of the mouth, jaw joint, and neck.

-All of our surgeons work with the paediatric department to treat children's conditions of the face, head and jaw.
+Our surgeons also work with the paediatric department to treat children's conditions of the face, head, and jaw.

 Related conditions